CyberSource/cybersource-plugins-commercetools/docs/Setup.md

 integration between commercetools and CyberSource using the provided Spring Boot reference implementation.

+## 0. Prerequisites

+  - An installation of a Java Development Kit (JDK) version 11 (currently tested against the Zulu Community builds of OpenJDK: https://www.azul.com/downloads/zulu-community)

 ## 1. Create Access Keys

 To allow access to both commercetools and CyberSource authorisation is